sealx017/RMultiPAR/readme.md

 ## Packages required
 R (>=3.5.0).
 GENESIS, systemfit (The function rmultipar includes commands to install them).

-## Functions explained
+## Function explained
-RMultiPAR involves two steps:
-1)Fitting independent LMMs (done by the function genesis)

-2)Fitting a seemingly unrelated regression model (done by the function sur)

-The function rmultipar installs the necessary packages, reads the data, loads the above two functions and performs RMultiPAR providing a chi-square test statistic value, p value and the degress of freedom.
+User should create the datasets as mentioned above and place them into the same folder as the functions.
+Then run only the function rmultipar to get RMultiPAR test statistic value, p value and the degress of freedom.

+*If the user wants to specify custom filenames and file locations, he/she should change the data loading part of the rmultipar funcion accordingly.